Round Island Light, Isles of Scilly: History

 A cairn or burial chamber was destroyed when the lighthouse was built.
 Cairns on the Isles of Scilly date back to the Bronze Age and at that time Round Island was probably a peninsula on the northern shore of the main island in the Isles of Scilly.

 The granite, ashlar, 19 m tall tower was designed by William Tregarthen Douglass, chief engineer for the Commissioners of Irish Lights, and is built on a 35 m tall mass of Hercynian granite.
 At the time of building the only access was up a flight of steps cut out of the rock on the south side of the island.
 Supplies were taken up the rock face by an aerial hoist: a 400 ft wire rope strung between the island and an adjacent islet was rigged with a traveller, which enabled goods to be winched up from delivery boats 150 ft below.
 Within the walls of the lighthouse the keepers tended a small vegetable garden, for which the soil was transported to the island.

-The light has a focal plane of 180 feet, and originally had an enormous biform hyperradial optic 4.6 m high and weighing more than 8 tons.
+The light was first lit on 12 November 1887 and has a focal plane of 180 feet.
+It originally had an enormous biform hyperradial optic 4.6 m high and weighing more than 8 tons.
 It was built by Chance Brothers & Co of Birmingham and, said at the time, to be ″ .... in relation both to size and character .... the most remarkable works of their kind hitherto achieved.″ A similar optic had been installed in the nearby Bishop Rock Lighthouse the previous year.
 In order to differentiate the Round Island light from Bishop's Rock it was made to show a single red flash every 30 seconds (whereas Bishop's Rock gave a double white flash).
 At the centre of the optic was a pair of ten-wick Douglass oil burners (larger than the eight-wick burners installed at Bishop Rock); these unusually large lamps helped compensate for the reduced intensity caused by the light passing through red-tinted glass.
 Mineral oil for the lamps was stored in tanks, located at the south end of the island alongside the aerial host.
 The optic was turned by a small air engine placed in the pedestal; compressed air was provided from a set of compressors and tanks located in a separate engine house (a detached building to the south of the tower), powered by a pair of Davey 'Safety' Engines.